shortall/vscode-html-liquid-preview/README.md

 Which in turn was inspired by [Trevor Kirchner's](https://github.com/kirchner-trevor) - [Shopify Liquid Preview](https://github.com/kirchner-trevor/vscode-shopify-liquid-preview).

+This extension is designed to be complimentary to Liquid language support extensions such as [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) and [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) which provide features such as syntax highlighting and auto-completion.

+## Purpose

-For my main use case of liquid it's handy to get the live rendered output you get with the Braze plugin.
-However I didn't need the braze extensions and I did want it to support all the standard liquid syntax.
+When editing a template, the output of which is HTML, I like the live rendered preview you get with the Braze plugin.
+However I didn't need the Braze extensions and I did want it to support all the standard Liquid syntax.

-I also liked the idea of being able to format the template.
-That functionality is included in the Shopify Liquid Preview extension however it wasn't working for me.
-I've added it as a separate command so as not to interfere with any other formatter that may have already been setup.
+I also tended to have some issues with other extensions in terms of formatting.
+Sometimes they auto-format when I don't want them to.
+Sometimes they format the liquid but not the HTML.
+I've added a format option as a separate command that can be run manually so as not to interfere with any other formatter that may have already been setup.

 ## Features